Let’s talk fast, accurate AI at AWS re:Invent.

 How Haink works behind the scenes

 Haink lives in Slack, but the system running it is complex and entirely homegrown.
-Built from scratch without external frameworks, it shows how anyone can create a complete agent workflow powered by Redis.
+Built from scratch using Redis and AWS, it shows how a real-time data platform, a managed model service, and scalable infrastructure can work together to power enterprise-grade AI agents.

-Figure 2: Haink deployment on AWS ECS cluster showing API, worker, and memory services.
+Figure 2: Haink deployment on AWS ECS cluster integrating API, worker, and memory services.

 In addition to its runtime environment, Haink includes an internal content management panel that powers its knowledge ingestion pipeline.
 This interface tracks each piece of content as it moves through stages such as ingestion, vectorization, and completion, ensuring Redis knowledge sources remain current and ready for retrieval.